 • HKNC’s California Community Services Program (CSP) never missed a beat.
 Wendy Chouinard, placement specialist, adapted to the COVID-19 impact by using a videophone to conduct a remote learning sessions with one of her consumers who is a participant in the Empowerment in the Workplace program.
 The consumer is learning how and when to request accommodations for himself in the workplace.

-• Wendy also reports that three students attended classes Monday - Thursday in the virtual Summer Youth Program.
+• Wendy also reports that three participants attended classes Monday – Thursday in the virtual Summer Youth Program.
 During a module on Deaf-Blind Adults Careers and Advocacy, a guest speaker, Mia from Vancouver, Canada, joined the group along with her guide dog, Oakley.
-Mia is a “YouTuber” which is the goal of one of the students.
+Mia is a “YouTuber” which is the goal of one of the participants.
 The other two hope to eventually get a guide dog.
 Mia spent the class explaining her experiences as a “YouTuber” and discussed the benefits of having a guide dog and the process she went through to get one.

-• As a result of the Peer Learning Group’s course in Emergency and Disaster Planning, one student from Iowa told his regional rep and VR counselor that, after he learned that the emergency bag should include a flashlight and a whistle, he purchased and mailed those two items to a number of his friends to create their own emergency bags
+• As a result of the Peer Learning Group’s course in Emergency and Disaster Planning, one participant from Iowa told his regional rep and VR counselor that, after he learned that the emergency bag should include a flashlight and a whistle, he purchased and mailed those two items to a number of his friends to create their own emergency bags

-• Kayla Coburn, CSP rehab teacher, worked virtually with a former student Michael using videophone to make sushi.
-Kayla said: "We worked together on cooking independently in a new kitchen setting practicing safety techniques with knife placement, clean-up of raw foods, and handling raw foods safely.
+• Kayla Coburn, CSP rehab teacher, worked virtually with a former participant Michael using videophone to make sushi.
+Kayla said: “We worked together on cooking independently in a new kitchen setting practicing safety techniques with knife placement, clean-up of raw foods, and handling raw foods safely.
 After he made the sushi rolls, Michael put on a blindfold for clean-up duties.
-Afterwards, we discussed which techniques worked best and how to clean safely without vision."
-As a result of his training and the support from HKNC’s California Community Services Program, this student is now employed at the Cheesecake Factory in Thousand Oaks, California, as a full-time prep cook!
+Afterwards, we discussed which techniques worked best and how to clean safely without vision.”
+As a result of his training and the support from HKNC’s California Community Services Program, this participant is now employed at the Cheesecake Factory in Thousand Oaks, California, as a full-time prep cook!

-• In another of Kayla’s classes conducted via videophone, student Jenelle, made a BBQ chicken salad in their virtual independent living session with Kayla’s guidance.
+• In another of Kayla’s classes conducted via videophone, participant Jenelle, made a BBQ chicken salad in their virtual independent living session with Kayla’s guidance.
 She said, “Jenelle is new to CSP’s services and loves to cook!
 Corn is her favorite food, so any meal with corn as an ingredient becomes an instant favorite.”

 HOW HKNC TEACHES REMOTELY

-• For students who are hard-of-hearing and blind/low vision, the instructors can call them on the phone and provide verbal instruction as they learn Voiceover commands on their iPhone via a Bluetooth Qwerty keyboard or via a braille display.
+• For participants who are hard-of-hearing and blind/low vision, the instructors can call them on the phone and provide verbal instruction as they learn Voiceover commands on their iPhone via a Bluetooth Qwerty keyboard or via a braille display.

 The instructors have had wonderful support from the HKNC interpreters who go above and beyond to accommodate the specific communication needs of the participants.
 They are also appreciative of the friends and family members who live with a participant as they provide access via tactile ASL and copy sign what is being interpreted by our interpreters.

-With many of the students the instructors have been using JAWS Tandem to log in to their computers and following along on the instructor’s braille display and JAWS.
+With many of the participants the instructors have been using JAWS Tandem to log in to their computers and following along on the instructor’s braille display and JAWS.
 Through this method, we have worked on many different activities such as using Microsoft Word, web-browsing, trouble-shooting, setting up email accounts, exploring new programs and screen-readers—just as they would do in an in-person training.

 Never say never!!
-Here’s how JC Barrios, a senior mobility instructor, held a virtual class with an HKNC student: “We had a mobility lesson, which included route planning through interaction with the public.
+Here’s how JC Barrios, a senior mobility instructor, held a virtual class with an HKNC participant: “We had a mobility lesson, which included route planning through interaction with the public.
 This meant I played the role of a very impatient yet kind store owner whom she called to ask to inquire about the route.
 When investigating the possible destinations, I had to make sure to pick one that wasn’t appealing to a young lady.
 So no ice cream parlor and no corner pizza shop, as she would be very familiar with these destinations.
 So I chose Pike Buick GMC!
-The student’s main concern was whether there were landmarks or clues near the mid-block destination that would assist her in finding the store.
-After one hypothetical trial run the student was ready to take the bull by the horns and made it safe and sound!”
+The participant’s main concern was whether there were landmarks or clues near the mid-block destination that would assist her in finding the store.
+After one hypothetical trial run the participant was ready to take the bull by the horns and made it safe and sound!”

 When hurricane Isaias hit New York, thousands of customers lost electricity, cable, and internet access across Long Island.
-Monica Godfrey, O & M supervisor, had four presentations the day after the storm to students in two of the youth summer classes but she had no internet.
+Monica Godfrey, O & M supervisor, had four presentations the day after the storm to participants in two of the youth summer classes but she had no internet.
 Hmmm.
 What to do?
 Well, when she went to get her morning coffee at Starbucks, she realized they had internet service so she parked her car in their parking lot and conducted her presentations there.
-Students attending the class came from across the country including Hawaii.
+Participants attending the class came from across the country including Hawaii.
 The interpreter for the class was from Connecticut which was under a tornado warning!

 HKNC SUMMER YOUTH PROGRAMS

-The eight week SUMMER ASSESSMENT PROGRAM went virtual in June, July and August.
+The eight-week SUMMER ASSESSMENT PROGRAM went virtual in June, July and August.
 The program offered a comprehensive assessment to help individuals understand their current knowledge/skills and then match them with their interests to develop future goals.
 The assessment areas included job exploration, technology, self-advocacy, communication, orientation and mobility, low vision, audiology and more.
 The participants also got to join the Peer Learning Groups of their choice.

 Two six-week SUMMER YOUTH VOCATIONAL PROGRAMS (SYVP) were held to prepare 11 transition-age youth for competitive and integrated employment.
 Participants in each program took part in daily virtual classes which concentrated on their areas of interest.
 They learned about all aspects of employment from writing resumes, work readiness, employer expectations and filling out a job application.
 They learned work related vocabulary, self-advocacy, goal setting, identifying personal strengths and soft skills such as social skills, respectfulness, personal behavior and more.
-Many took part in informational interviews including one student who was able to interview a children’s book author/illustrator.
-The student is in college taking courses in fine arts, illustration and graphic design hoping to get into the field of children’s books.
+Many took part in informational interviews including one participant who was able to interview a children’s book author/illustrator.
+The participant is in college taking courses in fine arts, illustration and graphic design hoping to get into the field of children’s books.

 Information was shared on how to prepare for a job interview such as appropriate vocabulary and employer expectations.
-Before the end of the session, each student had a mock interview.
+Before the end of the session, each participant had a mock interview.
 They were expected to have their resumes completed and had to present themselves professionally and answer typical interview questions to the best of their ability.

-In addition to the vocational aspect of the SYVP, the students learned about the Americans with Disabilities Act and worked with staff from HKNC’s Communications Learning Center on personal finances, banking and budgeting.
+In addition to the vocational aspect of the SYVP, the participants learned about the Americans with Disabilities Act and worked with staff from HKNC’s Communications Learning Center on personal finances, banking and budgeting.
 They also had sessions with the Mobility Department and the Independent Living Department to help them acquire independent living skills.

 AN EXCITING NEW APP UNVEILED

 Our good friends at Hapti-Co in Norway have released an app called Haptics: Pocket Edition.
 Haptics is a standardized system of providing visual and environmental information as well as social feedback to individuals with both a vision loss or a combined hearing and vision loss via touch signals on the body.
 This app organizes and presents a standardized methodology with accessibility features for people with vision and hearing loss.
 The app is FREE!
-Check it out at
+Check it out here:

 UPDATE ON DESTINY HOME DURING TIMES OF COVID-19